lee212/simpleazure/docs/azure_quickstart_templates.rst

         summary            Azure Container Service optimizes the configur...

-More options are available to search, load and deploy templates via Simple Azure and the following sections demonstrate them with examples.
+More options are available to search, load and deploy templates via Simple Azure and the following sections demonstrate these options with examples.

 .. comment::